-Stage 3 - Individual Meetings.
+Stage 3 - Individual Meetings

 A meeting will be arranged with each employee, providing at least 5 days notice, to discuss and assess the scoring.
-This is an opportunity for employees to challenge the scoring, raise concerns or any specific matter that arises from their own assessment.
-The Service Manager and a representative from Human Resources will be present and each employee will have the right to representation of their choice at this meeting.
+The employee should be made aware of how the score has been arrived at and this is an opportunity for employees to challenge the scoring, raise concerns or any specific matter that arises from their own assessment.
+The relevant manager and a representative from Human Resources will be present and each employee will have the right to representation of their choice at this meeting.